Table of Contents

 Clove is a well-known spice in many countries around the world.
 Especially in the Indian subcontinent, people put cloves in many dishes to enhance the flavor of food.
-Cloves are also found in various spice mixtures around the world, including cinnamon, cardamom, bay leaves.
+Cloves are also found in various spice mixtures around the world, including cinnamon, cardamom, and bay leaves.

 The retail price of clove in Bangladesh is 2300 to 2600 taka per kg.
 Some other similar spices, for example, black pepper and cinnamon, cost roughly Rs 800 per kilogram, while cumin costs around Rs 400 per kg.
 So the question is, why the price of clove is so much higher than that of these spices?

-Overview of Cloves
+Overview Of Cloves

 According to the University of California, clove is native to the Moluccas Islands.
 Moluccas islands is an Indonesian archipelago with more than 1,000 islands, but only a few of them produce cloves.